TheAllAmericanBoysChorus/AABC2wp.dev/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 == Description ==

-The plugin is available in English, German (Deutsch), Persian (فارسی), Arabic (العربية) and Polish (Polski).
+The plugin is available in English, German (Deutsch), Persian (فارسی), Arabic (العربية), Polish (Polski) and Russian (русский).

 = Lightweight, simple and effective =

 No huge widget with hundreds of options.
-This plugin is based on the well-known WordPress default widget 'Recent Posts' and extended to display thumbnails of the posts.
+This plugin is based on the well-known WordPress default widget 'Recent Posts' and extended to display more informations about the posts like e.g. thumbnails, excerpts and assigned categories.

 The thumbnails will be built from the featured image of a post or of the first image in the post content.
 If there is neither a featured image nor a content image then you can define a default thumbnail.